corenova/yang-cc/README.md

   [![NPM Downloads][downloads-image]][downloads-url]

-The core composer produces a new YANG language extension output called `composition` which contains a `reference` to base64 encoded data with the generated results.
+The core composer produces a new YANG language extension output called `composition` which contains a `source` to base64 encoded data with the generated results.
 It basically generates **portable** compiled output which contains one or more schema(s) and specification(s).
 The generated output can then be sent across the wire and *loaded* by